Rohan-Gill/fpl_optimiser/README.md

 - **`data/official_api_data/`**
 - **`data/actuals/`**

 Ensure that the appropriate data files are present in these directories before running the optimiser.
-If using your own data, ensure the format and structure of the data is aligned to that obtained in section 3 (see below).
+If you are using your own data, ensure the format and structure of the data is aligned to that obtained in section 3 (see below).

 ### 3. Running the optimiser